boxfish-studio/svelte-contentful-boilerplate/README.md

 # Svelte-Sapper-Contentful-Tailwind-Webpack Boilerplate

-Boilerplate based on the default [Sapper](https://github.com/sveltejs/sapper) template.
+Boilerplate based on the default [Sapper] template.
 It allows setting up and kick-off your web project development within minutes.
 The boilerplate gathers:

 * Svelte
-* [Contentful](https://www.contentful.com/) as Content Management System.
+* [Contentful] as Content Management System.
-* `scss` syntax and [tailwindcss](https://tailwindcss.com/) for styling.
+* `scss` syntax and [Tailwindcss] for styling.
 * Webpack
+* Deployment in [Now]

 ## Getting started

 ### Get the code

-Clone the project and dive in.  this project and name it however you want (e.g. `my-app`)
+Clone the project and dive in.

 ```bash
 git clone git@github.com:boxfish-studio/svelte-contentful-boilerplate.git